Anki2212/traffic-analysis-dashboard/README.md

 * Traffic patterns are dynamic and fluctuate over time
 * Weighted allocation improves resource efficiency
 * Machine learning enables predictive resource allocation

 ---
+## Limitations

+- The dataset is simplified and does not represent real-world telecom complexity
+- The model uses limited features for prediction
+- Allocation strategy is based on assumptions and simulated weights

+---

+## Future Improvements

+- Use real-world telecom datasets
+- Implement advanced machine learning models
+- Add real-time data processing
+- Integrate Power BI for business-level visualization

+---